GLIMPSE OF ONE LIFE

 I could offer little resistance towards him other than have a dislike cultivate deep within me.
 Maybe you can relate to such a happening with a glimpse into your own life!
 I heard of a Christian lady who had hatred towards the one who betrayed her family, during World War II, causing some of them to be but to death during the holocaust.
 Later that person came to her seeking forgiveness.
 It took the power of God to do a surgical removal of that hatred before she could forgive that individual.
 He will do the same for each of us if we allow Him.

 Early one Sunday morning I was watching TV in the kitchen.
 A well-known TV evangelist, who had allowed sin to come into his life, suddenly came on.
 I had seen him, via television, ask for God's forgiveness, his family, and his listening audience.
 But despite this fact I headed towards the TV to change channels.
-I heard what seemed like an audible voice speak to me: "If you will not forgive man his trespasses neither will your Father in heaven forgive your trespasses" (Matthew 6:15).
+I heard what seemed an audible voice speak to me: "If you will not forgive man his trespasses neither will your Father in heaven forgive your trespasses (Matthew 6:15)."
 This placed an altogether different perspective on the matter; along with an attitude adjustment.

 I have read accounts of many who suffered horribly at the hands of their captors; some even being put to death simply for their belief in Christ.
 Many, who survived, forgave those who done them bodily harm; yet we are unable to forgive those who do us wrong, in simpler ways.